obadaalagha/obadaalagha.github.io/README.md

 # My Portfolio Website
 ## Site purpose:
-- To display skills in Web Development
+- To display personal skills in Web Development
 - To display other completed projects
-- To display resources